ThemApples/Bittercode/README.md

 ## Builds

 - Bittercode_BETA_v1.0
-	- Sub Known Errors:
+	- Known Errors:
-	- Sub The program will crash if an unregistered code is put into the decrypt text box
+	- The program will crash if an unregistered code is put into the decrypt text box